joeypiccola/homelab/cisco/readme.md

 ## bootstrap

 To get a wiped switch online paste the following via the console.
-You'll need to fill in `ip address`.
+You'll need to fill in `ip address` and `enable secrets \ password`.
 Currently tested with 2960G & 2960S.

 ```plaintext
 enable